Need an inspection for a project?

 Elevations: For new construction lot elevations may need to be shown on your survey or site plan.
 If your lot is within 1,000 feet of the lakeshore, the elevations must be shown on a certificate of survey.
 On all new home construction, the garage floor must be at an elevation of no less than one foot above the grade of the crown of the street.

-Building Plans: Two sets of completed plans and working drawings of all proposed construction and one (1) electronic PDF file for new residential & commercial construction to include:
+Building Plans: One hardcopy set of completed plans and working drawings of all proposed construction and one (1) electronic PDF file for new residential & commercial construction to include:

 -Front, rear and side elevations (for all new construction) and within 1000 feet of the shoreland